yt2dh/experiment_takeover/README.md

 5. Results are stored and exported as structured datasets.

 This architecture mirrors real-world A/B testing, market simulation, and behavioral data collection systems.

+All role restrictions, transitions, and payoff logic are enforced server-side to ensure protocol integrity and clean data capture.

 ---